 - Human-Centered AI: Trustworthiness of AI Models and Data

 - Teaching AI in K-12

-An informal reception will be held on Thursday, November 7.
-A general plenary session, in which the highlights of each symposium will be presented, will be held on Friday, November 8.
+An informal reception was held on Thursday, November 7.
+A general plenary session, in which the highlights of each symposium were presented, was held on Friday, November 8.

 Special Plenary Events at the AAAI 2019 Fall Symposium Series

-The 2019 Plenary Session, to be held November 8 at 6:00 PM, will have a modified format this year.
-The session will feature the following two special presentations, followed by brief highlights of the 8 symposia:
+The 2019 Plenary Session was held November 8 at 6:00 PM.
+The session will feature the following two special presentations, followed by brief highlights of the eight symposia:

 A 20-Year Roadmap for AI Research

-Bart Selman will summarize the findings of a recently completed, community-driven study to set research directions for AI Research for the next 20 years.
+Bart Selman summarized the findings of a recently completed, community-driven study to set research directions for AI Research for the next 20 years.
 Over 100 prominent AI researchers contributed to the study, which was sponsored by the US-based Computing Community Consortium (CCC), working with the National Science Foundation (NSF) and the Association for the Advancement of AI (AAAI).
-He cochaired the study together with Yolanda Gil (University of Southern California and AAAI President).
+He co-chaired the study together with Yolanda Gil (University of Southern California and AAAI President).